StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Runtime Details

 \section{Runtime Details}

-Our model generates videos of 25 FPS.
-To enable real-time generation, we distribute the DiT denoising and VAE decoding processes across two H800 GPUs.
-We evaluate the performance using the Real Time Factor (RTF), which is the ratio between the inference time and the input segment length, and the First Frame Delay (FFD), when generating videos at a resolution of 928x704.
+Our model generates videos at 25 FPS.
+To enable real-time generation, we distribute the DiT denoising and VAE decoding processes across two NVIDIA H800 GPUs.
+We evaluate the performance under our default model configuration (denoising steps $N{=}3$, chunk size $C{=}3$, total KV cache length $L{=}10$) when generating videos at a resolution of $928\times704$.
+We report two metrics: the Real-Time Factor (RTF), defined as the ratio between the inference time and the duration of the generated video segment, and the First Frame Delay (FFD), defined as the time elapsed from receiving the input to producing the first output frame.

 The results are listed in \cref{tab:real_time}.
 Since the RTF values of all modules are below 1, the system supports real-time generation.

-The overall latency is given by the sum of the FFD and the input chunk length (0.48s), resulting in a total of 1.20s.
+\paragraph{Audio Lookahead.} Recall from the audio feature extraction in \cref{eq:audio_extraction} that the context window for latent frame $t>0$ includes two ``future'' Wav2Vec features $f_{4t+1}$ and $f_{4t+2}$, which correspond to video frames that have not yet been observed at generation time.
+We empirically find that replacing these two features with $f_{4t}$ (i.e., repeating the current-frame feature) has a negligible effect on generation quality.
+Consequently, in the deployed system the model does not need to wait for any future audio input beyond the current chunk boundary.
+The overall system latency is therefore given by the sum of the FFD and the input chunk buffering delay ($C\times 4/25 = 0.48$s), yielding a total end-to-end latency of approximately 1.20s.

+\paragraph{Impact of Chunk Size and KV Cache Length.} We further analyze how the chunk size $C$ and the total KV cache length $L$ affect real-time performance, as illustrated in \cref{fig:real_time}.
+A smaller $C$ reduces the first-frame delay because each chunk covers fewer frames; however, it also increases the per-frame overhead and decreases the intra-chunk parallelism, pushing RTF above 1 and breaking the real-time constraint.
+Conversely, a larger $C$ improves throughput (lower RTF) at the cost of higher latency.
+Increasing $L$ provides the model with a longer temporal context, which benefits temporal consistency, but also raises both latency and RTF because each attention operation must attend to more cached tokens.
+Too small an $L$, on the other hand, degrades temporal coherence as the model loses access to sufficient history.
+Our default configuration ($C{=}3$, $L{=}10$) strikes a balanced trade-off among latency, throughput, and generation quality.